Last Updated on 21st May 2021 by Sophie Nadeau

 #56 Snap a photo of a red phone box

 While most red telephone boxes have now been transformed into ATM machines and deliberators, there’s no mistaking their iconic look.
 Make sure to snap a photo of a telephone box.
 After all, if you don’t, then can you say you’ve been to London? (ha!)

 #57 Tour the Tate Modern

-Free to enter (with the exception of special exhibitions), the Tate Modern offers the chance to see many of the great modern artworks of our time in person.
+Free to enter (with the exception of special exhibitions), the Tate Modern is set against the backdrop of the disused Bankside Power Station and offers the chance to see many of the great modern artworks of our time in person.
 Highlights of the Tate Modern include the Marilyn Diptych by Andy Warhol, and several works by Pablo Picasso.

 #58 Learn about Science in the Science Museum

 Located along Exhibition Row, the Science Museum is free to visit (like all the major museums in the area, and indeed across London) and was founded in 1857.
 Today, its interactive displays and informative exhibitions make learning fun for all ages, and easily making the science museum one of the best free things to do in London!